Hi friends! Here's a few things you might not know about me yet:

 After my 2nd miscarriage, I suffered from a life-threatening bacterial infection that almost cost me my life.
 I spent a week in a medically induced coma on a ventilator.
 Waking up from the coma was a gift, and that's why I choose to wake up with gratitude every day.

 I completed three full Ironman triathlons after a decade of not being able to run to catch the bus.
 The mental toughness I learned while training for Ironman helped me go from the ICU to being discharged in two & a half days when I was sick.

 I've always had a vision of living close to the water and the mountains.
 Our family moved across Canada to the West Coast several years ago.
 After struggling with our experience living on the mainland we moved to Vancouver Island only 10 months after moving out west.
-Now I live five minutes from the ocean and have mountains in my neighborhood.
+Now I live ten minutes from the ocean and have mountains in my neighborhood.
 Photo is me at three years old, enjoying the ocean in Florida.
 Note that I still like to wear socks and sandals.

 I'm an early riser and love finding creative ways to capture the sunrise.
 When I moved to Vancouver Island, it became a habit which turned into a business.

 My first business was a babysitting business when I was 12.
 I had a notebook with my clients names, phone numbers, ages of the kids and special instructions.
 I even had a babysitting box full of toys and books that I brought with me to each job.
 I've been an entrepreneur ever since!

 I love the mountains and spent over two years living in Switzerland and France teaching French at International schools and camps.
 I learned how to ski in the back-country and surf the pow-pow.
 I also fell in love with mountaineering and overcame my fear of heights by hiking up a glacier my first weekend in Switzerland!